bergvel1/simple-mandelbrot/README.md

 # simple-mandelbrot
 Winter break coding project, a simple Mandelbrot set rendering program.

-More recently, I have been doing work in the "commandline" branch.

 # how to use
 This program takes five arguments:
   1. A filename (default render.bmp)